 What are Intramural Fibroids?

 Intramural fibroids are non-cancerous tumors that grow in the muscles of the uterus.
-This specific kind of fibroid embeds within the uterine wall and can grow large if left untreated.
-It is common to have multiple intramural fibroids located in the same area.
-Doctors are unsure what causes the development of uterine fibroids; however, a common theory is that fibroids are caused by abnormal cells in the wall of the uterus.
+It grows within the uterine wall and can be very large if left untreated.
+It’s common to have multiple intramural fibroids located in the same area.
+Doctors are unsure what causes the development of uterine fibroids.
+There is however, a common theory the cause of uterine fibroids is abnormal cells in the wall of the uterus.

-Intramural fibroids are classified into the following categories, based on where they can be found in the uterus:
+Intramural fibroids are classified into categories, based on their location in the uterus.

-- Fundal Intramural Fibroid — A fundal fibroid can be found in the upper part of the uterus.
+- Fundal Intramural Fibroid — Forms in the upper part of the uterus

 Additional Types of Fibroids

-Subserosal fibroids: This type of fibroid grows on the outside of the uterus and is most often associated with an enlarged uterus.
+Subserosal fibroids: This grows on the outside of the uterus and often comes with an enlarged uterus.
 Because the subserosal fibroid is not located in the uterus, it has a lot of room to grow and may become as large as a grapefruit before symptoms begin to appear.

 Submucousal fibroids: These tend to be more uncommon than other types of uterine fibroids, and they can develop in both the uterine wall and the uterus.
 Women who suffer from submucousal fibroids experience heavy bleeding during and in between their menstrual periods.

 Pedunculated fibroids: Subserosal fibroids have the ability to grow what look like stalks that connect the fibroid to the uterus, and those stalks are called pedunculated fibroids.
 This fibroid type can be very painful if the stalk becomes twisted.

 Facts About Intramural Fibroids

 Also, both intramural and submucosal fibroids can affect fertility and the ability to conceive.
 In some cases, intramural fibroids can interfere with a woman’s ability to maintain a pregnancy.
-The good news is these fibroids can be treated and most women experience complete relief from their symptoms.
+Fortunatley, fibroids are treatable and most women experience complete relief from their symptoms.

 Treating Intramural Fibroids